 If we are going to write any code on the web, we have to assume that it will be used as is in a real application.
 So we cannot skip on the part where we have to sanitize user input.
 Or the part where we don't bother writing well because it is just an example.

-I know that when I have looked for an answer to a problem for many hours I start becoming lazy and simply copy and paste a bunch of examples until I see it working.
+I know that when I have been looking for an answer to a problem for many hours I start becoming lazy and simply copy and paste a bunch of examples until I see it working.
 I shouldn't, but I do.
 So do the millions of developers constantly looking for a solution to their problem.

 So let's take a moment to remember this: